Supratiktechprofessional/Roombookingsystem/README.md

 ```

 # Running
-1. Run the flask application from the project directory, running on localhost
+1. Run the django application from the project directory, running on localhost
 ```
-$ flask run
+$ django run
 ```
 2. Open the app in browser: [localhost](http://127.0.0.1:5000/)